For the absolute beginner

 When you run this script, here is what you will see:

-It is Saturday inside the function
+It is Saturday inside the function It is Tuesday outside the function

 In other words, the variable inside the function is insulated from the identically-named variable in the main program.
 Variables inside a function are thus aptly called “local” variables because they only exist within the function in which they are defined.